hdphilip/OP_25_Oled_Display/README.md

-Wire up your display (i2c) to your raspberry Pi, 4 wires +3, GND, SCL, SCK Install Luma.oled drivers : https://luma-oled.readthedocs.io/en/latest/hardware.html after you have finished it’s time to install the samples, https://github.com/rm-hull/luma.examples and run them!!!!
+Wire up your display (i2c) to your raspberry Pi, 4 wires +3, GND, SCL, SCK Install Luma.oled drivers : https://luma-oled.readthedocs.io/en/latest/hardware.html

+after you have finished it’s time to install the samples:

+https://github.com/rm-hull/luma.examples

+and run them!!!!
 And run them in Thonny!
 (Hint for Thonny, use the Program arguments for the command line ) I used -d sh1106 (might work without it.)